Sed3000/docs/README.md

 ## Sed3000's IT Documenation Pages

-Located Here are a few useful documents based on my IT experiences in Operating Systems, Networking, Virtulization and Security.
+Located here are a few useful documents based on my IT experiences in Operating Systems, Networking, Virtulization and Security.
 Enjoy!!

 ## Welcome to GitHub Pages